Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

-There are few techniques available to treat the case of sponges in dimensions $n \geq 3$, but for $n=2$ techniques such as uniformization (see e.g. \cite{bonkuniform}) provide more possibilities for carpets.
+There are few techniques available to treat the case of sponges in dimensions $d \geq 3$, but for $d=2$ techniques such as uniformization (see e.g. \cite{bonkuniform}) provide more possibilities for carpets.

-In this subsection we give a partial answer to the classification problem.
+In this subsection we give a partial answer to Question \ref{ques:Loewnercarpets}.
 In particular, we give sufficient conditions for a topological carpet to be a $p$-Poincar\'e carpet, or even Loewner.
 In fact, two of these conditions are also necessary.

-To formulate our result, recall the notion of relative distance from item (2) of Theorem \ref{thm:planar}:\ call a collection of sets $\mathcal{R}$ is called {\sc uniformly relatively $s$-separated} if $\Delta(E,F) \geq s$ for every disjoint pair $E,F \in \mathcal{R}$.